tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 Above are demonstrations of how this chaining occurs.
 Any condition with an equivalence operator
 could be used in place of either `true` or `false`.
-These can take some getting use to if you are
+These can take some getting use to for someone that is
-not familiar, but using parenthesis is very important with these.
+not familiar with them, but using parenthesis is very important with these.
 Like in mathematics, anything
 in parenthesis is evaluated as a unit by itself, before being exposed to outside information.
 The
 `&&` operator looks for the first instance of false and then returns false, otherwise it will return
 true.
 On the other hand, the `||` operator will return the first instance of `true`, or otherwise
 will return `false`.

 These can get rather tricky to evaluate manually as more conditions come into play.
 They should
-be read from left to right, and broken up as best as you can.
+be read from left to right, and broken up as best as possible.
 Now that we have already learned
 about functions, it is often useful to put a longer logical chaining inside of its own function,
 making it easier to read.